srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_COTS/source/index.rst

 UE Considerations
 =================

-One of the current limitations of srsRAN is that both LTE and NR carrier have to use the same subcarrier spacing (SCS) of 15 kHz.
+One of the current limitations of srsRAN is that only 15 kHz sub-carrier spacing is supported.
+As a result, only devices that are capable of operating in bands that support FDD (e.g. band 3) can be used.
-Unfortunately, this limits the band combinations that can be used with COTS phones, as not all combinations are possible with every baseband chip.

-For example, NR band n78 that is used in most European deployments to date (using 30 kHz SCS), in theory, also supports 15 kHz SCS.
-However, all phones we've tried with cannot support 15 kHz on this band.

-Check the supported band combinations for your handset using `this webpage <https://cacombos.com/>`_.

-As a consequence, we suggest using FDD bands for both LTE and NR carrier, such as band 20 for LTE and band n3 for NR.
-Both bands are supported by the OnePlus 5G Nord used in this appnote.
+Many commercial COTS UEs require 30 kHz SCS for TDD bands, which we do not currently support.

 Besides the restrictions originating from the baseband hardware there are a few other pitfalls that may or may not allow a phone to connect to a 5G network:

   - On some handsets, when using a test USIM, you may need to activate 5G NR using ``*#*#4636#*#*``.
   - If your handset supports "Smart 5G", disable this option as it may force the handset to 4G and activate roaming.